haosun71275/HaoSun/seminar.md

 #### 2023

-6.14 Unipotent Elements in Total Posivity by Xie, Kaitao (CUHK).
+06.14 Unipotent Elements in Total Posivity by Xie, Kaitao (CUHK).

-7.28 Positivity and higher Teichmuller spaces by Huang, Pengfei (Heidelberg).
+07.28 Positivity and higher Teichmuller spaces by Huang, Pengfei (Heidelberg).

+08.04 On the existence of semistsble filtration on the semistable orthogonal connection by Wang, Jianping (Tsinghua University).

 ### Conferences